avo-hq/docs.avohq.io/docs/3.0/resources.md

 Let's take an example.
 We have a `Person` model and `Sibling` and `Spouse` models that inherit from it using Single Table Inheritance (STI).

-Wehn you declare this option on the parent resource `Person` it has the follwing effect.
+When you declare this option on the parent resource `Person` it has the following effect.
 When a user is on the <Index /> view of your the `Person` resource and clicks to visit a `Person` record they will be redirected to a `Child` or `Spouse` record instead of a `Person` record.

 ```ruby
 class Avo::Resources::Person < Avo::BaseResource